vadimcn/codelldb/MANUAL.md

 Allows dynamic evaluation of [simple expressions](#simple-expressions).

 ### debugger.unwrap(obj: Value) -> lldb.SBValue
-Extract lldb.SBValue from the result of evaluation of a simple expression.
+Extract [lldb.SBValue](https://lldb.llvm.org/python_reference/lldb.SBValue-class.html) from result of evaluation of a simple expression.

 ### debugger.wrap(obj: lldb.SBValue) -> Value
 Converts lldb.SBValue to an object the may be used in [simple expressions](#simple-expressions).